UUUUUUccc/AlignThenInject/README.md

 git clone https://github.com/Jiaxuan-Li/EVCap.git

-# You can name the env as you like; here we use "ifcap" as an example
+# You can name the env as you like; here we use "xxx" as an example
-conda env create -f EVCap/environment.yaml -n ifcap conda activate ifcap
+conda env create -f EVCap/environment.yaml -n  xxx conda activate xxx

 data/coco/
   images/